-At the law offices of Tapella & Eberspacher, our team of car accident lawyers have detailed knowledge of the traffic and insurance laws in our state and will fight for your MAXIMUM compensation amount..
+At the law offices of Tapella & Eberspacher, our team of car accident lawyers has detailed knowledge of the traffic and insurance laws in our state and will fight for your MAXIMUM compensation amount..

 We proudly offer 100% FREE consultations to whiplash injury victims and we only get paid when we win.

 What Causes Whiplash?

 Most commonly, whiplash occurs during an auto accident when a vehicle collides with another vehicle unexpectedly.

 The exact mechanism that causes injury is unknown, but medical professionals believe it to be a stretching or a tear of the ligaments within the spine as the head snaps forward and then whips backward.

 Some of the typical causes of auto accident whiplash include: